muggy8/improbable/from-me-to-me/K4fSYHh5.md

 Felling a bit curious, I slowly moved closer to Phanna to observe what he was doing.

-The strange tool he was using was a stack of circular stones that he turned with some strange turning device attached that allowed Phanna to turn the stack with his legs.
+The strange tool he was using was a stack of circular stones that he turned with some strange turning attachment.

+All this allowed Phanna to turn the stack of stones with his legs.

 Phanna called it a "Bike Pedal Machine" and it had something to do with doing things by spinning other things.